takumi-sase/takumi-sase.github.io/fyp.md

 * * *

 ## Final Year Project in KICT, IIUM
-Under my supervision, students are allowed to work on any topic (Research, Development) if it is related to *Computer Science*.
+Under my supervision, students are allowed to work on any topic (Research, Development) if it is related to *Data Science*.